33 Comments

 You note the bar in Togo playing the Pussycat Dolls--an example of this passive consumption of homogenized global pop culture.
 But if we go back to 1900, basically everyone in Togo--and London, and West Virginia, and everywhere else--makes music with other people on a very regular basis.
 There's no real way of sharing recorded versions of this music yet, which keeps Togo's music very distinct from West Virginia's; but also since it's passed down mainly orally and through practice, songs do evolve over time.

-I think it's easy for us moderns to forget what a universal experience music-making was in the past, because we're so used to it being something for experts like, say, the Pussycat Dolls, and we assume other people were like we are now, expect that maybe just the wealthiest people got to see performances.
+I think it's easy for us moderns to forget what a universal experience music-making was in the past, because we're so used to it being something for experts like, say, the Pussycat Dolls, and we assume other people were like we are now, except that maybe just the wealthiest people got to see performances.
 But actually, just normal people were singing all the time at work and at worship, and figuring out how to make new musical instruments with whatever was available.
 This is a once-universal avenue of creativity we've largely cut ourselves off from.

 Music-making is also a previously near-universal means of community-building.
 Playing/singing music with other people has psychological effects that tie people together in a way I never understood until I took up an instrument and started playing with others as an adult.
 Speaking for myself, a former appreciator of music I passively consumed and current producer of (not nearly as polished!) music with my friends, I think that moderns who merely listen to music are profoundly ignorant of what we gave up when we stopped making music together.